Gaussian curvature conjecture for minimal graphs: Introduction and the main result

+This problem traces its origins back to 1952, as established by E. Heinz \cite{HEINZ}.
+More specifically, Heinz proved the famous Bernstein theorem, which asserts the existence of a positive constant \( c_0 \) such that the inequality holds.
+This result is further explored in the monograph by T. Colding and W. Minicozzi II \cite[Theorem~2.3]{COLDING}.
+For a generalization to higher dimensions, regarding minimal hypersurfaces in \( \mathbb{R}^{n+1} \) for \( n \leq 5 \), see the paper by Schoen, Simon, and Yau \cite{acta}.

-This problem has its origin in 1952, precisely E. Heinz in \cite{HEINZ} proved the famous Bernstein theorem (see also the monograph by T. Colding and W. Minicozzi II \cite[Theorem~2.3]{COLDING}) by proving that there is a positive constant $c_0$ so that \eqref{co} hold.
-A number of improvement, and generalizations have been obtained by several authors: E. Hopf \cite{HOPF}, R. Finn and R. Osserman \cite{FINNOSSERMAN}, J. C. C. Nitsche \cite{NITSCHE2}, R. Hall \cite{HALL1, HALL2}.
-E. Hopf \cite{HOPF} asked for optimality of the constant $c_0$ in so-called Heinz inequality \eqref{co} and he proposed the following conjecture \begin{conjecture}
+Since then, numerous improvements and generalizations have been made by various authors, including E. Hopf \cite{HOPF}, R. Finn and R. Osserman \cite{FINNOSSERMAN}, J. C. C. Nitsche \cite{NITSCHE2}, and R. Hall \cite{HALL1, HALL2}.
+Notably, in 1953, E. Hopf \cite{HOPF} raised the question of the optimality of the constant \( c_0 \) in the Heinz inequality \eqref{co}, and proposed the following conjecture: